HazyResearch/metal/docs/metal_design.md

 	*predict_proba    <- 	predict_task_proba
 ```

+### Logging
+**Rule:** The logger fills the metrics dict, checkpointing and validating pull from it

+Logging consists of three primary components:
+- Logger: With some user-specified frequency (optionally different for training and validation data), the logger calculates the requested metrics (including custom user-provided ones)and stores them in the metrics dictionary.
+- Checkpointer: At some (potentially different) frequency, the checkpointer pulls the value for the assigned checkpointing metric and stores a checkpoint of the model if it is the best seen so far.
+- LogWriter: The Logger prints a subset of the metrics to the screen; the LogWriter writes them to file---either a json or a TensorBoard event file.

+Importantly, the process for filling the metrics dict and pulling from it are separated, so arbitrary user-specified metrics may be used as the basis for logging and checkpointing.

 ### Model Tuning
 **Rule:** The ModelTuner searches over config dicts, so all config settings are searchable

 MeTaL comes with a ModelTuner that converts a user-provided search space into separate complete config dicts, which are then used to instantiate and train a model.
 Consequently, any setting in the config dict (i.e., all the model settings) can be searched over.